This Disposition Agreement is entered into between the State

 improvements made to the property.

-sure of his lease/purchase relationship with Manter.
+lease/purchase relationship with Manter.
 According to

 the Board of Selectmen chair, however, both he and the third